-JxCat, ERC and En Comú have managed to reach an agreement in the Catalan Parliament to pass a bill censuring Spanish king Felipe VI and supporting the abolition of the monarchy.
+JxCat, ERC and En Comú have managed to reach an agreement in the Catalan Parliament to pass a bill censuring Spanish king Felipe VI initially promoted by JxCat and supporting the abolition of the monarchy.
 The Catalan chamber managed to pass the measure this Thursday after striking down an almost identical motion on Tuesday.

 The measure passed with 69 votes in favour from pro-independence parties JxCat and ERC, supported by En Comú.
 The pro-independence CUP abstained.
 The other opposition parties, beyond En Comú, voted against the bill.
 Sources from CUP say they abstained because of one of the lines of the text, which made a call for dialogue and agreements.